-The Galapagos Whale Shark is a truly magnificent creature that graces the waters surrounding the Galapagos Islands in the Pacific Ocean.
-As the largest fish in the world, measuring an average of 10 metres in length and weighing approximately 12 tons, it captivates the hearts and minds of nature enthusiasts.
-In this article, we will delve into the intriguing world of the Galapagos Whale Shark, uncovering its feeding habits, migratory patterns, significance as a tourist attraction, and the crucial conservation efforts necessary to preserve its existence.
+Whale sharks are truly magnificent creatures that grace warm and temperate seas all around the planet yet are an elusive species to find.
+The Galapagos Islands are arguably the very best place in the world to dive with these magnificent giants of the deep.
+As the largest fish in the world, measuring an average of 10-12 metres in length (maximum length of 18 metres) and weighing approximately 15 tonnes, it captivates the hearts and minds of nature enthusiasts.
+In this article, we will delve into the intriguing world of the whale shark, uncovering its feeding habits, migratory patterns and significance as a tourist attraction.

-The Galapagos Whale Shark, despite its imposing size, poses no threat to humans.
+The whale shark, despite its imposing size, poses no threat to humans.
 As a matter of fact, this gentle giant sustains itself solely on plankton, small fish, and crustaceans.
+Although its mouth can stretch to four feet wide, a whale shark’s teeth are so tiny that it is incapable of biting or chewing.
 Engaging in filter feeding, it skillfully employs its gills to sift through vast quantities of water, extracting the nourishment it needs for survival.
+Whale sharks can process more than 6,000 litres of water an hour through their gills!
 This remarkable feeding technique enables the whale shark to maintain its ecological role in the marine ecosystem while avoiding any potential harm to other species, including humans.

 Migratory Wonders: From Warm Waters to Galapagos Islands